Colgate University: Campus

-Colgate University is located in the rural village of Hamilton Village, Hamilton, New York.
+Colgate University is located in rural Hamilton Village, Hamilton, New York.
 The campus is situated on 575 acre of land.
 The university owns an additional 1100 acre of undeveloped forested lands.

 Colgate's first building, West Hall, was built by students and faculty from stones from Colgate's own rock quarry.
 Nearly all the buildings on campus are built of stone, and newer buildings are built with materials that fit the style.
-Old Biology Hall was built in 1884 and added to the National Register of Historic Places in 1973.
+Old Biology Hall (now renamed to Hascall Hall) was built in 1884 and added to the National Register of Historic Places in 1973.
 The principal campus plan was created by Ernest W. Bowditch in 1891–1893, drawing on earlier recommendations by Frederick Law Olmsted.

 Probably the most distinctive building on campus is Colgate Memorial Chapel, which was built in 1918 and is used for lectures, performances, concerts, and religious services.

 Most of the campus's heat is generated from a wood boiler which burns wood chips, a renewable resource.
 Almost all of Colgate's electricity comes from a hydroelectric dam at Niagara Falls; the rest comes from nuclear sources.
 The campus also has a Green Bikes program with over two dozen bikes that are loaned out in an effort to encourage students to rely less on cars.
 Colgate Dining Services currently provides organic rice, beans, and other dry foods, and is working to offer more local foods options.
 Dining Services take-out containers are also made from natural materials, and are compostable.
 "On August 13, Colgate received a perfect sustainability score from the Princeton Review.
 As a result, it was recognized as one of only 24 schools (out of 861 evaluated) to make their Green Honor Roll.

 Outreach

 Colgate founded the Upstate Institute in 2003.
 The institute was created to connect the Colgate community to its surrounding region, as well as to give back and help economically and socially sustain the area.
 Currently, they do research on counties in the area, as well as support outreach and volunteer organizations.

 Colgate was an initial sponsor of Partnership for Community Development, a local nonprofit organization which seeks to support the community through the revitalization of buildings and small business development.

+Colgate administers Chapel House, a non-denominational retreat and meditation garden.
+Opened in 1959, the building was designed by Skidmore, Owings, and Merrill and is an example of late international-style modernism.